 Dubai is always making headlines for being ambitious and outlandish in its declarations of future goals – none more so than their claim that 25% of buildings will be built using 3D printing by 2030.
 And they’re backing this up with action; this office — claimed to be the most advanced 3D printed building in the world — cost roughly $140,000 to build (not including finishing details) and took 17 days.

-Affectionately named the “office of the future”, the building was created by a 20-foot-tall concrete 3D printer that uses a robotic arm to deposit cement.
+Affectionately named the “office of the future”, the building was created by a 20-foot-tall concrete 3D printer using a robotic arm to deposit cement.
 Only one employee was needed to monitor the house 3D printer whilst it printed, and seven employees worked on building components of the office whilst the printer worked.

-5 – Gaia Italy 3D Printed House
+9. Gaia Italy 3D Printed Concrete House

-- 3D printed house price: $1,000.
+- 3D printed apartment price: $1,000

-- Located: Italy.
+- Located: Italy

 Italian house 3D printing company WASP built ‘Gaia’, a 3D printed hut made from a mix of concrete and mud-based material.
 The 215 square foot structure took 10 days to complete, though the total time when accounting for all the furnishings and additions would be longer.
 The most extraordinary part is that the hut cost just $1,000 in materials to build, though this doesn’t factor in labor and other costs.